Everyone’s trying to make

 For example, “BlueHost affiliate program” in the web hosting niche or “REI affiliate program” in the outdoor rec niche.

 Alternatively, you can find affiliate programs using our free database.
-We have over 2,600 programs you can sign up for.
+We have thousands categorized by niche you can sign up for.

 And if you’re using our plugin, Lasso, we make it easy by scanning your site for domains you already link to and suggesting programs in the Opportunities dashboard.